PrimeHammer/gopay-ruby/README.md

 ## Usage

-### Establishment of payment
+### Creating Payment
-Before we can initiate gateway, we need to establish the payment.
-This will return gw_url, which you can initiate to inline or redirect payment gatewa
+Before charging a user, we need to create a new payment.
+This will return a hash including a URL which you can use to popup payment or redirect the user to the GoPay payment page.

 ```ruby
 GoPay::Payment.create payment_data